Partners and suppliers

 Supporting Responsible Palm Oil

 Palm oil is a key bio-based feedstock in our operations.
-We endorse the industry standard for palm oil sustainability, the Roundtable on Sustainable Palm Oil (RSPO), and five of our sites hold RSPO Mass Balance (MB) certification.
-We use processed palm oil products, which means that we do not have direct contact with palm mills or plantations.
-However, through ongoing interaction with our supply base, we aim to use sources that do not contribute to further deforestation or infringe on the rights of workers and local communities.
-We believe that palm oil can be cultivated in a responsible way and will continue to focus on using options not linked to environmental or social issues in the supply chain.
+We support the industry benchmark for sustainable palm oil, represented by the Roundtable on Sustainable Palm Oil (RSPO), and have secured RSPO Mass Balance (MB) certification at five of our facilities.
+We use processed palm oil products, which means that we do not have any direct interaction with palm mills or plantations.
+However, through continued engagement with our suppliers, we strive to source from suppliers that do not contribute to further deforestation or violate the rights of workers and local communities.

 Learn more about the importance of responsible use of palm oil in our Sourcing Sustainable Palm Oil Statement